-This sub-component is based on the following two Global Competitiveness Report questions: "How prevalent is foreign ownership of companies in your country?
-1 = Very rare, 7 = Highly prevalent"; and "How restrictive are regulations in your country relating to international capital flows?
+This sub-component is based on the following two questions from the Global Competitiveness Report: (1) "How prevalent is foreign ownership of companies in your country?
+1 = Very rare, 7 = Highly prevalent"; (2) "How restrictive are regulations in your country relating to international capital flows?
 1 = Highly restrictive, 7 = Not restrictive at all".
+The wording of the questions has varied slightly over the years.